apache/spark/docs/streaming-programming-guide.md

   recovery, thus ensuring zero data loss (discussed in detail in the [Fault-tolerance Semantics](#fault-tolerance-semantics) section).
-This can be enabled by setting the [configuration parameter](configuration.html#spark-streaming) `spark.streaming.receiver.writeAheadLogs.enable` to `true`.
+This can be enabled by setting the [configuration parameter](configuration.html#spark-streaming) `spark.streaming.receiver.writeAheadLog.enable` to `true`.
 However, these stronger semantics may come at the cost of the receiving throughput of individual receivers.
 This can be corrected by running [more receivers in parallel](#level-of-parallelism-in-data-receiving) to increase aggregate throughput.
 Additionally, it is recommended that the replication of the